Beata Kempa

 Beata Agnieszka Kempa (née Płonka; born 11 February 1966, in Syców) is a Polish politician.
 She was elected to the Sejm on 25 September 2005, getting 5,378 votes in 3 Wrocław district on the Law and Justice list.
 From 2015 to 2017, Kempa served as Chief of the Chancellery of the Prime Minister.
+From 2024 to 2025 advisor to the President of Poland, Andrzej Duda.

 On 4 November 2011 she, along with 15 other supporters of the dismissed PiS MEP Zbigniew Ziobro, left Law and Justice on ideological grounds to form a breakaway group, United Poland.